 Without further ado, we give you the top 10 blogs of 2016:

 It’s no surprise that our Mandrill alternative blogs dominated our top 10 list (5 out of our top 10).
-We responded in real-time to the Mandrill crisis and told you why we could offer 100K emails/month for free.
-Our CEO even weighed in and made you a promise he intends to stick by for the long haul.
+We responded in real-time to the Mandrill crisis, and our CEO even weighed in and made you a promise he intends to stick by for the long haul.
 The Mandrill incident also inspired us to create SendGrid and Mailgun migration guides, check them out when you have a chance.

 But beyond Mandrill, we also had some other top posts.
 Coming in second was using SparkPost in PHP.
 Believe it or not, many of you use PHP through our WordPress plugin.